Condition subsequent

 In property law, a condition subsequent is an event which terminates a party's interest in a property.
 When land rights are subject to a condition subsequent, this creates a defeasible fee called a fee simple subject to condition subsequent.

 In such a fee, the future interest is called a "right of reentry" or "right of entry."

 There, the fee simple subject to condition subsequent does not end automatically upon the happening of the condition, but if the specified future event occurs, the grantor has a right to retake his property (as opposed to it reverting to him automatically).
 Again, the right of entry is not automatic, but rather must be exercised to terminate the fee simple subject to condition subsequent.
 To exercise right of entry, the holder must take substantial steps to recover possession and title, for example, by filing a lawsuit.

-One of the languages used to create a fee simple subject to condition subsequent and a right of entry is "to A, but if A sells alcohol on the land, then grantor has the right of reentry."
+One of the formulations used to create a fee simple subject to condition subsequent and a right of entry is "to A, but if A sells alcohol on the land, then grantor has the right of reentry."

 Common uses include language such as "may", "but if", "however", or "provided that..."

 Some examples of conditions subsequent often requested by parties to a contract include bankruptcy, divorce, or relocation to a different area; a contract with such conditions will free that party from obligation to carry out its terms if some unforeseen event causes the situation to change dramatically.
 Generally, the defendant has the burden of proof to demonstrate that conditions subsequent were met.